wangziqi2013/wangziqi2013.github.io/_posts/2018-04-12-A-Lazy-Snapshot-Algo-with-Eager-Validation.markdown

 commit strictly at the logical commit time.
 By allowing transactions to "read in the past" and restricting the maximum logical time to which read-only transactions are allowed to be extended, read-only transactions could "time travel" to the past without affecting serializability.

+Compared with canonical TL2, the LSA algorithm allows transactions to read data items that are created after the logical begin time of a transaction.
+Different terminologies are used to describe these algorithms.
+The "begin timestamp" in TL2, used to describe the logical time at which the snapshot that the transaction hopes to operate on, is equivalent to the "txn.Max" variable in LSA.
+The "commit timestamp" of data items, used to describe the logical time at which a data item is created, is called the "lower bound" of an item at current logical time.